Middlethorpe Hall – York

-If the exterior of this gorgeous, mellow red brick 1699 house looks straight out of a Jane Austen novel, the interior is no disappointment.
-You’ll find a magnificent oak staircase, quaint sitting rooms, each with a roaring fire, and even a ballroom.
+If the exterior of this gorgeous, mellow red brick 1699 house looks straight from a Jane Austen novel, the interior is no disappointment.
+You’ll find a magnificent oak staircase, quaint sitting rooms, each with a roaring fire, and views of the ha-ha.
 The atmosphere is serene and there’s a tranquil spa across the road.
-Expect four-poster beds, floral bedspreads, homemade shortbread and kind attention from the staff.
+Expect classic country house style bedrooms, floral bedspreads, homemade shortbread and kind attention from the staff.
 For dinner, try the catch of the day: perhaps plaice or halibut landed at Whitby, followed by Yorkshire poached rhubarb crumble soufflé with vanilla ice cream and white chocolate.
 A hotel that’s as alluring in winter – all cosy and snug – as it is in summer, when you can stroll through the grounds and make friends with the resident deer.
+In 1878, Fanny Rollo Wilkinson – one of the first women to make a professional career as a landscape gardener – moved here.
+This is where she began to devote her life to gardening, and the historic gardens are well worth a visit.
 It also makes the perfect base for visiting York.
 Rescued from decay in the 1980s, Middlethorpe Hall is a National Trust-owned Historic House Hotel.